jessicayjm/modeling_empathy_alignment/Readme.md

 # Modeling Empathetic Alignment in Conversation

-This repo contains all code for paper [Modeling Empathetic Alignment in Conversation]().
+This repo contains all code for paper [Modeling Empathetic Alignment in Conversation](https://arxiv.org/abs/2405.00948).

+Code for the annotation website tool of this project is [here](https://github.com/jessicayjm/span_alignment_annotation_tool).

 #### General Work-flow